rgglez/gormcache/README.md

 ## Usage

-To use gorm-cache, you need to create a gorm-cache instance with a BoltDB, redis or memcached client and a cache config, and then add it as a GORM plugin.
+To use gormcache, you need to create a gormcache instance with a BoltDB, redis or memcached client and a cache config, and then add it as a GORM plugin.
 For example:

 ```go
 package main